Spirit of St. Louis: Design

 Lindbergh believed that multiple engines resulted in a greater risk of failure while a single-engine design would give him greater range.
-To increase fuel efficiency, the Spirit of St. Louis was also one of the most advanced and aerodynamically streamlined designs of its era.
+To increase fuel efficiency, the Spirit of St. Louis was also one of the most advanced and aerodynamically streamlined designs of its era, as detailed by Popular Science magazine in 1957: "The fuselage curved from spinner to tail in one unbroken line.
+All struts were faired with balsa, then covered with sheet aluminum.
+The shock absorbers were streamlined.
+Even the wheels were covered with a doped fabric.
+The gap between fin and rudder was sealed with a strip of fabric.
+And the engine cowling was faired into the fuselage.
+The result of this unheard-of streamlining was a maximum speed ten m.p.h. higher than that of the M-2--even though The Spirit of St. Louis weighed twice as much!"

 Lindbergh believed that a flight made in a single-seat monoplane designed around the dependable Wright J-5 Whirlwind radial engine provided the best chance of success.
 The Ryan NYP had a total fuel capacity of 450 U.S.gal or 2710 lb of gasoline, which was necessary in order to have the range to make the anticipated flight non-stop.
 The fuel was stored in five fuel tanks, a forward tank – 88 U.S.gal, the main – 209 U.S.gal, and three wing tanks – total of 153 U.S.gal.
 Lindbergh modified the design of the plane's "trombone struts" attached to the landing gear to provide a wider wheelbase in order to accommodate the weight of the fuel.